intersective/cucumber-automation/configuration/README.md

 # 6. we may change the hubUrl when it is in hub mode
 ## 6.1 currently, we only support the chrome browser
 ## 6.2 nodeBrowserName, nodeBrowserVersion, nodePlatform and nodeSeleniumVersion are the parametes being sent to hun to decide which browser and driver to use

+#7 we now have multiple configuarion files for different mode